ljj7975/CachedRDDReportGenerator/README.md

 * index 5 - not cached when reused, because had been evicted before re-use
 * index 6 - not cached when reused, because had been unpersisted before re-use
 * index 7 - cached, but not used because stage descendant was cached
-* index 8 - not cached, but OK because stage descendant was cached
+* index 8 - not cached or partially cached, but it is okay because descendants are cached

 ### sample usage report